My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS02.jpg

-Springsteen was a conundrum for his label and rock fans.
-He was a solo artist with a big band sound, one of the first to pack rock songs with a multitude of instruments.
+It was a conundrum for the label and rock fans.
+Bruce was a solo artist with a big band sound, one of the first to pack rock songs with a multitude of instruments.
 Until then most rock bands were four or five players and focused on guitar, bass, and drums.
-Piano was assurgent with the likes of Elton John and Billy Joel, but only served to replace the guitar as the lead instrument.
-Soul bands could be large because of the horns and backing singers, but again those elements were a focus.
-When Springsteen came out with multiple guitars, piano, organ, sax, bass and drums and none were dominant, it was a new direction for rock music.
+Piano was assurgent with the likes of Elton John and Billy Joel but was added more because the artist themselves played it.
+Soul bands could be large because of the horns and backing singers, but again those elements were a main feature, not just part of the mix.
+When Springsteen arrived with multiple guitars, piano, organ, sax, bass and drums and which none were dominant, it was a new direction for rock music.

 BS03.jpg

-The first album, with the apt title and postcard album cover, came straight from the Jersey shore and a musical heritage of blues, soul, jazz and swing.
+The first album, with the apt title and postcard album cover, came straight from the Jersey shore and its musical heritage of blues, soul, jazz and swing.
 Many bands on the shore revelled in the ‘Jersey Swing’ sound, loving to take their blues and soul arrangements into long, extended jams with the full complement of an aggressive and energetic band.
 Bruce surrounded himself with a wonderful array of talent, all culled from his bands over the past few years: David Sancious on piano and organ, Garry W. Tallent on bass, and Vini ‘Mad Dog’ Lopez on drums.
-And yes, we hear the first contributions from Clarence ‘The Big Man’ Clemons, who had moved in the same Asbury Park circles for a while and was asked by Bruce to contribute to the songs “Blinded by the Light” and “Spirit in the Night.”
-In the fall of 1971 he agreed to leave his band and join Bruce’s permanently, a serendipitous decision that would create a sonic partnership that would define their brand of rock n’ roll for the next forty years.
+And yes, we heard the first contributions from Clarence ‘The Big Man’ Clemons, who had moved in the same Asbury Park circles for awhile and was asked by Bruce to contribute to the songs “Blinded by the Light” and “Spirit in the Night.”
+In the fall of 1971, Clarence agreed to leave his band and join Bruce permanently, a serendipitous decision that would create a sonic partnership that would define their brand of rock n’ roll for the next forty years.

 BS04.jpg

 The first thing to note on this album were the lyrics.
 The songs were packed with hundreds of words… per song.
-Extended ballads of colourful characters and inventive language make these songs like novels, each story its own.
-If there’s a reason alone to appreciate Springsteen, it’s his incredible way with words and the ability to paint a visceral scene of American life and the human condition.
-Overt politics would come later, but for his first effort Bruce was trying to capture the sights, sounds, and people of the towns in which he grew up.
-The Dylan comparisons are understandable, but no one has captured the perspective, struggle, lament, and small joys of the American small town.
-It’s because of this that Springsteen has been celebrated as a national icon, a poet laureate of rock and roll.
+Extended ballads of colourful characters and inventive language made the songs like novels, each story its own.
+If there was a reason alone to appreciate Springsteen, it was his incredible way with words and the ability to paint a visceral scene of American life and the human condition.
+Overt politics would come later, but for this first effort Bruce was trying to capture the sights, sounds, and people of the towns in which he grew up.
+The Dylan comparisons were understandable, but no one was capturing the perspective, struggle, lament, and small joys of the American small town like Springsteen.
+It was because of this that he has been celebrated as a national icon, a poet laureate of rock and roll.

 BS05.jpg